mchsiao0612/my_music_player/readme.md

 ## Introduction
 This is a command-line music player accessing the music stored in google drive through google drive API.
-The interactive user interface is implemented with python [simple-term-menu](https://pypi.org/project/simple-term-menu/), which only support Linux and macOS.
+The interactive user interface is implemented with python [simple-term-menu](https://pypi.org/project/simple-term-menu/), which only supports Linux and macOS.

 ## Organization of Folders
 The files are organized in folders as following: